Designed a personalized feature report card to drive upgrades through AI powered workflow

 BRAINSTORMING AND DECISION MAKING WITH PM

-I worked with the PM to map opportunities against effort vs. impact based on pod capacity
+I worked with the PM to map opportunities against effort vs. impact based on engineering capacity

 Feature Report Card